Blog Posts in January 2019

 One of my subscribers sent me a question along these lines (heavily abridged):

-My customer is running a colocation business, and has to provide L2 connectivity between racks, sometimes even across multiple data centers.
-They were using Q-in-Q to deliver that in a traditional fabric, and would like to replace that with multi-site EVPN fabric with ~100 ToR switches in each data center.
+My customer runs a colocation business and has to provide L2 connectivity between racks, sometimes even across multiple data centers.
+They were using Q-in-Q to deliver that in a traditional fabric and would like to replace that with multi-site EVPN fabric with ~100 ToR switches in each data center.
 However, Cisco doesn’t support Q-in-Q with multi-site EVPN.
 Any ideas?

 As Lukas Krattiger explained in his part of Multi-Site Leaf-and-Spine Fabrics section of Leaf-and-Spine Fabric Architectures webinar, multi-site EVPN (VXLAN-to-VXLAN bridging) is hard.
 Don’t expect miracles like Q-in-Q over VNI any time soon ;)